 Stand completely still during the 10 minutes.
 It is best to have someone else write record for you; every movement decreases test accuracy.

 Do not wear tight clothing or compression garments during the test.
 It is best not to drink excess fluids prior to the test because it will make the test less accurate.

 Stop the test right away and lie down if you feel like fainting.

-The test should be repeated by a health care professional in the clinic.
+The standing test should be repeated by a health care professional in the clinic.
 They may find the instruction handout helpful.

-The current criteria for POTS diagnosis
+Current criteria for POTS diagnosis

 Adults 20 and older: A sustained increase in heart rate of 30 beats per minute (bpm) or higher within 10 minutes of standing is considered positive for POTS.